svakulenk0/ODExploration_data/README.md

 ## Annotations

 The transcripts are manually annotated with the message types (intents/responses) and the speaker identifier (Expert/User).
-The new lines separators were inserted within the same message to indicate the spans of text with different mesage types.
+The new lines separators were inserted within the same message to indicate the spans of text with different message types.

 Annotation template: message_type>speaker_turn>message
 e.g. greeting>E>Hi?

-We differentiate between 15 different message types (intents and responds), which correspond to the basic  operations available for data exploration.
+We differentiate between 15 different message types, which correspond to the basic  operations available for data exploration.

 1. Message types produced by **both** (user and expert) are in range: